Ahmenders/PACMAN/README.md

 CL217 Object Oriented Programming Lab
 Grade A+

-In this project different concepts of Object Oriented Programming.
-We made famous game PACMAN without graphics but we found alternative for good interface for this we used
+In this project different concepts of Object Oriented Programming are used.
+We made famous game PACMAN without graphics but we have found alternative for good interface for this we used
       <> ASCII
 Programming Language C++